jmvlangen/DnDtracker/D&D tracker/README.txt

 ----iii) Texts--------------------------------------------------------------------------
 A text is a value that represents a text.
-Texts will be represented by the characters inside the text (in the right order) preceded and succeeded by the symbol " Furthermore certain characters in the string will be replaced by a different combination of two characters as follows
+Texts will be represented by the characters inside the text (in the right order) preceded and succeeded by the symbol " Furthermore certain characters in the text will be replaced by a different combination of two characters as follows
 	" will be represented by \"
 	\ will be represented by \\
 	the newline characters will be represented by \n
-Note that the symbol \ succeeded by another symbol in the representation will always result in the succeeding symbol in the string if it is not one of the cases described above.
-Hence the only way to get \ in the string is to have \\ in the representation.
+Note that the symbol \ succeeded by another symbol in the representation will always result in the succeeding symbol in the text if it is not one of the cases described above.
+Hence the only way to get \ in the text is to have \\ in the representation.

 The only operation that works on texts is addition, which just concatenates texts.